 - Know how well your product retains its users by establishing a baseline and measuring over time.

-- Identify the window of time you have to guide users to realize early value of your product.
+- Identify the window of time you have to guide users to realize the early value of your product.

 - Validate your hypothesis on which features and user attributes drive retention and growth

 Your ideal user retention graph should look like a smile (curves back up) as customers increase their usage over time.
-This means that over time, you’re giving your users more reason to come back and adopt your product.
+This means that over time, you are giving your users more reason to come back and adopt your product.
 This can come from introducing new product capabilities that users want and executing specific re-engagement efforts outside of your product to help them realize the value of your product.

 Retention Analytics Settings